Information

 Managed asset

 On the Managed Assets page, you can add tags to the assets.
-To enter tag information, you export the assets data to a CSV file or click Import Tags to download a CSV template.
+To enter tag information, you can either export the asset data to a CSV file or click Import Tags to download a CSV template.
 Later, you upload the updated CSV file back in Automation Console.

 Scanned assets